josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🔊_protecting_the_sound_of_the_voice.md

 1. Capture → hash → timestamp.
 2. Encrypt → store → verify.
 3. Publish with companion manifest (JSON / YAML).

 Any later deviation exposes a break in custody.
 Integrating these logs into the wider Polaris metadata signature schema allows cross-analysis with image, caption, and document sabotage trails.

+The aim is not perfection but traceability: a clear, timestamped path from voice to archive that hostile edits cannot easily fake.

 ---